stewbond/sierpinski/README.md

 -- You can't select a vertex opposite (n/2 distance) from the previous one.
 -- You can't select a vertex 1 or n-1 spots away from the previous two selected vertices respectively.
 (Where n is the number of vertices)
 - Imagine if we could change this so that the user could define their own rules without a need to recompile!
+- I seem to get some div/0 exceptions thrown once in a while.
+Not sure how that happens.
+- If we press "start" again, I think we spawn a new thread and leak the old one.
+Need to ensure that we tidy things up.
+- Add fern constants to the GUI so they can be configured
+- Add a few variations to the fern constants.